BDC Hamburger Icon

 Implement strong communication

 Mayo’s theories state that increased communication and cooperation improve a team’s cohesion.
 Small business owners should communicate with their teams regularly and openly.
-Additionally, consider providing teammates with both formal and casual feedback
+Additionally, consider providing teammates with both formal and casual feedback.

 Create more group projects

-According to Mayo’s teachings, intense interaction and cooperation through teamwork increase productivity.
+According to Mayo’s teachings, intense interaction and cooperation through teamwork increase business productivity.
 On the manager’s part, feedback should be given to the team at large as well as each individual’s contributions.

 Increase involvement between managers and employees